Last updated on April 16, 2021

 Sometimes, the advanced player really is just having a lucky run, but more often their run of luck is actually a result of their careful strategy.
 Advanced players know how to position checkers to maximize their opportunities and they are willing to make sacrifices for better positions.
 Advanced players can’t manipulate the dice, but they can set themselves up so that the widest possible variety of dice rolls will help them.
 As they play a game of backgammon, they select the moves that will create the most opportunities for future dice rolls.
 It is this carefully considered positioning and the resultant opportunities that arise that makes them appear lucky.

 A lot of other areas of our lives work in the same way.
 There will always be factors outside of our control, things that come down to luck.
 What we can control though, is how many opportunities we can create to be lucky.

 For example, perseverance is something we can control and this will create opportunities.
 Think back to the last time you saw a sportsperson seemingly emerge from obscurity.
 As an unknown, they win a trophy and it appears like they are an overnight success.
 What you didn’t see was the thousands of hours of perseverance and practice that created countless opportunities to fail and therefore improve their game.

 On the receiving end

 Sometimes you make all of the correct plays and still lose a game because of outrageous luck from your opponent.
-It’s uncertainty and randomness of the dice that makes backgammon so exciting and unpredictable.
-On some days, the bad luck, seems never ending.
+It’s the uncertainty and randomness of the dice that makes backgammon so exciting and unpredictable.
+On some days, the bad luck seems never-ending.
 In these times you forget your own similar runs of luck in the past.
 Over the long run, if you persevere, it will even out.
-Its important to recognise what these instances are, they are a setback, not failures on your behalf.
+It’s important to recognise what these instances are, they are a setback, not failures on your behalf.